Parametrized complexity of relations between multidimensional subshifts: Proof of Theorem

-We now provide a proof for \Cref{adyan-rabin-theorem-for-sfts}.
-The proof is almost the same proof given in \cite{carrasco-vargas_rice_2025}, but it has a subtle modification regarding the alphabet that ensures that conjugacy invariance is not needed from the property. \begin{proof}[Proof of \Cref{adyan-rabin-theorem-for-sfts}] We describe a many-one reduction to the coDomino problem, which is $\Sigma_1^0$-complete according to Berger's theorem \cite{berger_undecidability_1966}.
-Let $X_{+}$ and $X_{-}$ be SFTs as in \Cref{def:berger}.
-Let $X$ be an SFT which we want to know if it is empty or not.
+We now provide a proof for Theorem \ref{adyan-rabin-theorem-for-sfts}.
+The proof is almost the same proof given in \cite{carrasco-vargas_rice_2025}, but it has a subtle modification regarding the alphabet that ensures that conjugacy invariance is not needed from the property. \begin{proof}[Proof of Theorem \ref{adyan-rabin-theorem-for-sfts}] We describe a many-one reduction from the coDomino problem $\coDP$, which is $\Sigma_1^0$-complete according to Berger's theorem \cite{berger_undecidability_1966}.
+Let $X$ be an instance of $\coDP$, that is, a SFT for which we want to know whether it is empty.
+Let $X_{+}$ and $X_{-}$ be SFTs as in Definition \ref{def:berger}.
 Let $\A_{X_{+}}$, $\A_{X_{-}}$, and $\A_{X}$ be the alphabets for $X_{+}$, $X_{-}$, and $X$, respectively, which we assume are subsets of $\N$.
 Since the property is not assumed to be conjugacy invariant, we must be careful with the alphabets in our reductions.
-Let $N=|\A_{X}\times \A_{X_{-}}|$, let $M=\max\{a : a \in \mathcal \A_{X_{+}}\}$, and let $\B=\{M+1,\dots,M+N-1\}$.
+Let $N=|\A_{X}\times \A_{X_{-}}|$, let $M=\max\{a : a \in \mathcal \A_{X_{+}}\}$, and let $\B=\{M+1,\dots,M+N\}$.
 In this manner $\B$ has the same cardinality as $\A_{X}\times \A_{X_{-}}$, but we guarantee that $\A_{X_{+}}$ and $\B$ are disjoint.
 Let $Y$ be an SFT on alphabet $\B$ which is topologically conjugate to $X\times X_{-}$.
 Note that an SFT presentation for $Y$ can easily be computed from the input $X$.
 Finally, let

 A presentation for $Z$ is easily computed from the input $X$.
 If $X$ is empty, then $Z$ is set-theoretically equal to $X_{+}$, and therefore it satisfies the property $\mathcal P$.
-If $X$ is nonempty, then $Z$ factors over $X_{-}$, and therefore it does not satisfy the property $\mathcal P$. \end{proof}
+If $X$ is nonempty, then there is a factor map from $Z$ to $X_{-}$, and therefore it does not satisfy the property $\mathcal P$. \end{proof}